Multilingual Instruction Tuning With Just a Pinch of Multilinguality: Related work

 \section{Related work}

-\paragraph{Cross-lingual Transfer} The success of the pretrainin-finetuning paradigm \cite{devlin-etal-2019-bert} ignited a new line of work on cross-lingual transfer. \citet{pires-etal-2019-multilingual} and \citet{wu-dredze-2019-beto} showed that the multilingual variant of BERT \cite{devlin-etal-2019-bert}, Multilingual-BERT (mBERT) can be finetuned on a specific task in one language and preform this task on another language. \citet{artetxe-schwenk-2019-massively} reported similar findings with a Recurrent Neural Network on an English natural language inference dataset. \citet{K2020Cross-Lingual} explored how different factors like linguistic similarity and model architecture impact cross-lingual transfer. \citet{conneau-etal-2020-unsupervised} introduced XLM-R, a multilingual pretrained encoder with superior cross-lingual performance to mBERT, and \citet{phang-etal-2020-english} showed that intermediate training on an English task after pretraining improves XLM-R's cross-lingual transfer further. \citet{conneau-etal-2020-emerging} demonstrated that parameter sharing is more important for cross-lingual transfer than shared vocabulary. \citet{malkin-etal-2022-balanced} investigated how pretraing BERT-based models on different language pairs affect cross-lingual downstream performance.
-Going beyond encoder-only models, \citet{xue-etal-2021-mt5} proposed mT5, a multilingual variant of T5 \cite{JMLR:v21:20-074}, and showed the significance of model scaling for cross-lingual transfer abilities by finetuning on generative tasks in English, and evaluating on other languages.
-While a vast amount of cross-lingual transfer literature is focused on task-specific finetuning, we explore trends of transfer for a general-purpose instruction-following LLMs.
+\paragraph{Cross-lingual Transfer} The success of the pre-training--fine-tuning paradigm \cite{devlin-etal-2019-bert} ignited a new line of work on cross-lingual transfer. \citet{pires-etal-2019-multilingual} and \citet{wu-dredze-2019-beto} showed that the multilingual variant of BERT can be fine-tuned on a specific task in one language and preform this task on another language, and \citet{artetxe-schwenk-2019-massively} reported similar findings with a Recurrent Neural Network. \citet{conneau-etal-2020-unsupervised} introduced XLM-R, a multilingual pre-trained encoder with strong cross-lingual abilities. \citet{phang-etal-2020-english} showed that intermediate training on an English task improves XLM-R's transfer across languages further, and \citet{pfeiffer-etal-2020-mad} suggested an adapter-based framework to improve cross-lingual and task generalization. \citet{pmlr-v119-hu20b} proposed a benchmark for cross-lingual generalization consists of 40 languages across 9 NLP tasks.

+\citet{K2020Cross-Lingual} found that the depth of the network matters for cross-lingual transfer, and \citet{conneau-etal-2020-emerging} showed that parameter sharing is more important than shared vocabulary. \citet{choenni-etal-2023-languages} delved into the influence of specific examples from the training data on the performance in other languages, and \citet{malkin-etal-2022-balanced} investigated how pre-training BERT-based models using different language pairs affects cross-lingual downstream performance.
+Going beyond encoder-only models, \citet{xue-etal-2021-mt5} proposed mT5, a multilingual variant of T5 \cite{JMLR:v21:20-074}, and showed the significance of model scaling for cross-lingual transfer in generation tasks. \citet{ye2023language} explored trasferability in English-centric models \cite{touvron2023llama} using four tasks.

+In contrast to most cross-lingual transfer literature that is focused on task-specific fine-tuning, we explore trends of cross-lingual generalization for general-purpose instruction-following LLMs.